ethAmazinDor/ethAmazinDor/README.md

 - 👋 Hi, I’m @ethAmazinDor
-- 👀 I'm a UX Engineer
+- 👀 I'm a Software Engineer
-- 🌱 I’m currently learning Javascript, React, Next.js
+- 🌱 Using javascript to build functional, userfriendly apps.
-- 💞️ looking to collaborate on any project web related
+- 💞️ Diving into React, Node.js, MongoDb

 <!---